bioinformaticsdotca/BiCG_2019/Module3/Module3_lab.md

 ![Gene model.](https://bioinformatics-ca.github.io/images/Igv-genes.png)

 Genes are represented as lines and boxes.
-Lines represent intronic regions, and boxes represent exotic regions.
+Lines represent intronic regions, and boxes represent exonic regions.
 The arrows indicate the strand on which the gene lies.

 When loaded, tracks are stacked on top of each other.
 You can identify which track is which by consulting the label to the left of each track.